 The Montreal Protocol, finalized in 1987, is a global agreement to protect the stratospheric ozone layer by phasing out the production and consumption of ozone-depleting substances (ODS).
-The stratospheric ozone layer filters out harmful ultraviolet radiation, which is associated with increased prevalence of skin cancer and cataracts.
-The United States ratified the Montreal Protocol in 1988 and has joined its four subsequent amendments.
-The U.S. has been a leader within the Protocol and has taken strong domestic action to phase out the use of ODS such as chlorofluorocarbons (CFCs) and halons.
-Over two million tons of ODS have been phased out under the Montreal Protocol since its inception.
+The stratospheric ozone layer filters out harmful ultraviolet radiation, which is associated with an increased prevalence of skin cancer and cataracts, reduced agricultural productivity, and disruption of marine ecosystems.
+The United States ratified the Montreal Protocol in 1988 and has joined four subsequent amendments.
+The United States has been a leader within the Protocol throughout its existence, and has taken strong domestic action to phase out the production and consumption of ODS such as chlorofluorocarbons (CFCs) and halons.

-The full text of the Protocol and other publication are available through the UNEP Ozone Secretariat.
+The full text of the Protocol, information on its institutions and past actions, and related publications are available through the UNEP Ozone Secretariat.

 On October 15, 2016, Parties to the Montreal Protocol adopted the Kigali amendment to phase down production and consumption of hydrofluorocarbons (HFCs) worldwide.
 HFCs are widely used alternatives to ozone depleting substances such as hydrochlorofluorocarbons (HCFCs) and chlorofluorocarbons (CFCs), already controlled under the Protocol.

 This amendment creates market certainty and opens international markets to new technology that is better for the environment, without compromising performance.
 It calls on all countries to gradually phase down their production and consumption of HFCs in the coming decades using the flexible, innovative, and effective approaches the Montreal Protocol has used for three decades.
 Global stakeholders endorsed adoption of the Kigali amendment, including most of the major U.S. companies working in related sectors.